-long int cdCanvasBackground(cdCanvas canvas, void cdCanvasSetBackground(cdCanvas canvas, long int canvas:Background(color: lightuserdata) -> (old_color canvas:SetBackground(color: lightuserdata) [in Lua]
+long int cdCanvasBackground(cdCanvas canvas, void cdCanvasSetBackground(cdCanvas canvas, long in1 canvas:Background(color: color_tag) -> (old_color: color_tag) [in Lua]

 Configures the new current background color and returns the previous one.
 However, it does not automatically change the background of a canvas.
 For such, it is necessary to call the Clear function.
 The background color only makes sense for Clear and for primitives affected by the background opacity attribute.
-Default value: cd_white.
-Value cd_Query simply returns the current value.
+Default value: cD_white.
+Value cD_QUERY simply returns the current value.